Anxiety? Panic Attacks? Depression? Mood Swings? The Thyroid Roller Coaster Ride

 4. See my previous post.

-5. blank Sheila I Bergquist says
+5. Sheila I Bergquist says

 I am taking Levothyroxine and an antidepressant and anti-anxiety meds.
 Is it safe to add the things you recommended while taking these too?
 I also take a multivitamin and extra magnesium.
 I have terrible anxiety and fatigue and am wondering if it’s my thyroid not being treated properly.
 And how do I get an answer on this?
 I noticed nobody answered anybodies questions!
 Love your site, by the way.